 Associate Professor Felicity Fenner is a renowned curator of contemporary art, having curated over 40 exhibitions of Australian and international art since the late 1990s.
-She is currently Chair of the City of Sydney’s Public Art Advisory Panel, of which she has been a member since 2007, and the Curatorial Consultant to Macquarie Group's collection and public art program.
+She is currently Chair of the City of Sydney’s Public Art Advisory Panel, of which she has been a member since 2007, the NSW state government's Curatorial Advisor for Barangaroo, and the Curatorial Consultant to Macquarie Group's collection and public art program.

 Felicity is a widely published writer on art and curatorial practice.
 Recent sole-authored books include Running the City: Why Public Art Matters (NewSouth, 2017) and Curating in a Time of Ecological Crisis (Routledge, 2021).
 Her research focuses on aspects of place and curatorial place-making, encapsulated in exhibitions such as City Dialogue: Public art interventions + the Biennale of Sydney at Customs House Sydney (2020-21).